Midwexican

 I have SO MANY ideas!
 If you're taking dinner a taco route, rice and these restaurant-style refried beans are a great idea.
 Thinking about pulled pork sandwiches?
 Try a complementary salad.
 See below for additional suggested pairings 🙂

-Why is my pulled pork tough in the instant pot?
+Why is my pulled pork tough in the Instant Pot?

 If your pork turns out tough after cooking in the Instant Pot, it's most likely because you were impatient and failed to wait for the pressure to naturally release.
 The secret to tender pork in the Instant Pot - regardless of cut - is to NOT release the pressure right away.
 Failure to let the instant pot naturally release pressure can cause the meat to seize and toughen.